matt-reese12/cs-club/docs/coding-problems/non-repeating.md

 Looking at this problem initially, it's clear that we need to iterate through the list *at least* once.
 Each pair of like elements should be found and noted, leaving the one remaining element as the result.
 The first question that arises is, how do we check whether each element has a corresponding equal?
 One approach that may come to mind is to use *nested iteration*.
 That is, iterate through the list and within that loop, iterate again, checking each element for equality.
 If the current element has a counterpart, we can discard it and move on, as we only care about elements __without__ an equal counterpart.

-Here is an implementation of these idea:
+Here is an implementation of this idea:
 ```python
 for a in nums:
     appears: int = 0